High order tracer variance stable transport with low order energy conserving dynamics for the thermal shallow water equations: Results

-Since the solid body mass flux is exactly divergence free, mass conservation is assured discretely as per \eqref{eq::adv_mass_con}.
-Figure \ref{fig::adv1} gives the tracer mass, $\int h_hs_h\mathrm{d}\Omega$ and tracer variance \eqref{eq::S} conservation errors for $h_h=1$, as the normalised difference from their initial values.
-For the mass conservation error there is a small time integration error at each time step such that this decays slightly from machine precision.
-For the tracer variance conservation error, this is larger for the upwinded solution ($\alpha=1$), and reduces with increased spatial and temporal resolution.
 The convergence of $L^2$ error and tracer variance conservation are given in Fig. \ref{fig::adv2}.
-While the $L^2$ errors converge at $4^{\mathrm{th}}$ order for the upwinded flux, for the centered flux there is a decay in the convergence rate.
-This is perhaps due to aperiodic effects at the domain boundaries, which are not smoothed out in the absence of upwinding.
-For the tracer variance conservation errors, these decay with the $3^{\mathrm{rd}}$ order stiffly stable Runge-Kutta time stepping scheme \cite{SO88} as expected for the centered flux, since the spatial discretisation exactly conserves tracer variance in the absence of upwinding.
-For the upwinded solution, the absolute value of the tracer variance conservation error is larger as expected for a given time step size, however the rate of convergence is surprising faster.
+While the $L^2$ errors converge at $4^{\mathrm{th}}$ order for the upwinded flux, for the centered flux there is a decay in the convergence rate which is closer to $3^{\mathrm{rd}}$ order.
+Superconvergence of order $p+1$ has been previously established for upwinded variants of discontinuous Galerkin methods for transport problems \cite{CockburnEtAl10}.
+While the stiffly stable Runge-Kutta time stepping scheme \cite{SO88} is only $3^{\mathrm{rd}}$ order accurate, the errors incurred from time discretisation are presumably small with respect to the spatial discretistion error.
+For the tracer variance conservation errors, these decay with the $3^{\mathrm{rd}}$ order stiffly stable Runge-Kutta time stepping scheme as expected for the centered flux, since the spatial discretisation exactly conserves tracer variance in the absence of upwinding.
+For the upwinded solution, the absolute value of the tracer variance conservation error is larger as expected for a given time step size, however the rate of convergence is surprising faster at coarser resolutions.